 Projects must meet the following five requirements:

 - The structure must be located within a River Edge Redevelopment Zone (designated portions of Aurora, East St. Louis, Elgin, Peoria and Rockford).
-To determine whether your property is within one of these River Edge Redevelopment Zones, contact the city’s Zone administrator, whose contact information is listed on DCEO’s website.
+To determine whether your property is within one of these River Edge Redevelopment Zones, contact the city’s Zone administrator, whose contact information is listed on the Department of Commerce website.

 - The structure must be certified as historic, which means that it must meet one of these three criteria: